Child Protection Duty Lawyer Guidelines

 The Child Protection Duty Lawyer Guidelines set out the different types of services to be delivered by the child protection duty lawyer service, and eligibility criteria for the service.
 The guidelines must be applied by all practitioners delivering child protection duty lawyer services at Children’s Court (Family Division) locations across Victoria. .

 By signing the invoice you are declaring that all details are complete and correct as well as other matters, including:

-- you were either rostered or allocated to deliver duty lawyer services on that date
+- you were referred duty lawyer services by VLA on that date

 - you agree to retain and manage the DLRs in accordance with the requirements sets out in .

-Submit your claim by email within 30 days, with the reference number provided to you in the acceptance confirmation email, and return to the .
-The email address for the reporting office will be provided to you in the acceptance confirmation email.
+Submit your claim by email within 30 days, with the reference number provided to you in the acceptance confirmation email, and return to the relevant VLA office.
+Contact details for our offices are listed in Annexure 1 of the .

 Incorrect or incomplete invoices will be returned to you unpaid for correction or completion.